johan162/mptools/docs/08-aliases.md

 alias mpsu="multipass suspend"
 alias mpsua="multipass suspend --all"
 ```

-These aliases can of course also be added manually.

 As an example, this will make it easy to connect to a node as so: